---

 **Regional factors affecting pricing**:

-Market research strategies: Mystery shop competitors, join local business groups, monitor online pricing discussions, and track win/loss rates by price level.
+**Market research strategies** include mystery shopping competitors, joining local business groups, monitoring online pricing discussions, and tracking win/loss rates by price level.

 **Accepting distant jobs at local pricing** destroys profitability through uncompensated travel time and vehicle expenses that can exceed $100 per distant job.
 Many pressure washers struggle with this—learn [how to charge for travel time](https://fieldcamp.ai/blog/how-to-charge-for-travel-time/) properly to protect your margins on every job.